Force over Distance: Chapter 22

 Rush said nothing.

-When Young finally looked back at the other man, he was still getting that same expression.
-Young cleared his throat.
+When Young rallied enough to meet the man’s eyes, he found the going no easier.
+He cleared his throat.
 “You figure out how to bottle that look, genius, and you’ll make a fortune.”

-“You’re a hell of a lot of work,” Young whispered, holding his gaze.
+Young held the man’s gaze.
+“You’re a hell of a lot of work.”

-“Sometimes,” Rush said softly, “I’m not certain I know what you mean by that.”
+“Sometimes,” Rush said, “I’m not certain I know what you mean by that.”

 “Good.”
 Young smiled faintly.